TazinRahman1105050/MHsketch/README.md

 # MHsketch
-Sketch density reduction using MinHashing: We present an efficient parallel algorithm MHsketch that uses MinHashing to reduce sketch density for long read mapping.
-We are able to implement and test this new multithreaded extension to the code (MPI+OpenMP multithreading).
+MHsketch is a high-performance C++ framework for sketch density reduction in long-read mapping workflows.
+The algorithm of MHsketch is designed to use MinHashing to reduce sketch density for long read mapping.
+MHsketch supports multiple sketching methods—including minimizers, syncmers, and strobemers—making it flexible for a range of bioinformatics applications.
+We implemented and tested the multithread execution of the framework (MPI+OpenMP multithreading).

 ![figParallelProcessing](https://github.com/user-attachments/assets/c2ffe14b-891e-407f-a804-0c71e14351b1)